soup1997/VLP16-ICP/README.md

 # VLP16-ICP

 This is the repository using ICP(Iterative Closest Points) algorithm with velodyne VLP 16 pointcloud data.
-The rotational matrix $R$ and the translation matrix $t$ are obtained to estimate odometry.
+The rotation matrix $R$ and translation matrix $t$ are computed using ICP method to estimate odometry.

 - Input: `sensor_msgs/PointCloud2`, `sensor_msgs/Imu`
 - Output: `nav_msgs/Path`